fsichetti/nice-meshes/README.md

 - **interactive** If "true", displays the generated mesh in the interactive viewer, where it can be exported to any format via keyboard shortcuts.
 Defaults to "true".
 - **repeat**: Used for batch generation of random surfaces.
 Controls how many times the generation is executed.
 The names of the resulting meshes are obtained by appending a number to the base name specified in the **name** field.
 If **interactive** is on, **repeat** is ignored.
 Defaults to 1.
 - **savePLY**/**saveOBJ**/**saveOFF**: If "true", exports the mesh with the requested format.
 Note that the number of vertex attributes included in the file may vary.
 The PLY file format is guaranteed to include all attributes.
 All default to "false".
+- **inputOBJ**: Instead of generating the mesh, read it from the specified OBJ file.
+If **shape** is specified, the read data will be interpreted as that shape for computing normals, parametric coordinates, curvature, etcetera. *Currently only implemented for spheres*.
 - **outFolder**: Path to the folder where the exported meshes should be saved.
 The folder must exist.
 Defaults to the current folder.
 - **seed**: Sets the seed for the random number generator.
 Defaults to empty, which tells the program to generate a seed from system time.
 Only relevant to random Bézier patches, since the other options do not use RNG.